S h a r e

 Use slower A-roads rather than motorways for greater battery range.

 It might seem sensible to always top up your battery to 100% capacity, but continually doing so will gradually reduce your battery’s range as the battery degrades.
 It’s more efficient to top it up to 80% whenever possible to ensure your car’s electrons go further and your battery stays fitter.

 Use your car’s app to limit the charge to 80% capacity.

 One tyre specialist told us the most environmentally effective action you can take is to keep your tyres at optimum pressure.
 Underinflated tyres cause drag which uses up energy and gives you less range.

 Don’t go for the biggest alloys on the options list – they look great but add to your car’s rolling resistance.

 While some of this might seem overly complicated to non-EV drivers, or those considering going electric, it’s surprising how easy it becomes to work these features and adapt your driving style to suit.

-Finally, should you find yourself not quite in reach of an emergency charge and the battery depleted, most electric cars will switch to a ‘limp home’ mode.
-In this state performance is severely restricted to enable you to travel as far as possible on what is left in the battery – or get you to a place that is safe to stop and the emergency services can be contacted.
+And remember, should you find yourself not quite in reach of an emergency charge and the battery almost empty, most electric cars will switch to a ‘limp home’ mode.
+In this state performance is severely restricted to enable you to travel as far as possible on the battery charge that is left – or get you to a place that is safe to stop and the emergency services can be contacted.
 While not advisable to reach this point, it is helpful to know.

 Found this article informative?
 Learn more about electric vehicles and fleet electrification on our dedicated EV Hub.